Amsterdam/iiif-auth-proxy/README.md

 1) Civilians or anybody else.
 They are identified with an e-mail threshold login.

 2) Civil servants of the city of Amsterdam.
-They use either a user password login, or are identified by being on the network of the municiplality of Amsterdam
+They are identified by JWT-tokens supplied by a central user/password login.

 3) Civil servants with special rights to see construction files (bouwdossiers).
-They are identified by a user password login and special rights to access bouwdossiers.
+They are also identified by JWT-tokens supplied by a central user/password login and they have special rights to access **bouwdossiers**.

 In the metadata the two properties access and copyright are present for every document.
-The access propertie can also be present on the bouwdossier level.
+The access property can also be present on the **bouwdossier** level.

-If access is restricted, either on document or  bouwdossier level, the document can only be seen by category 3, civil servants with  special rights to access bouwdossiers.
+If access is restricted, either on document or **bouwdossier** level, the document can only be seen by category 3, civil servants with special rights to access **bouwdossiers**.

-If access is not restricted, de documents can be accesed by category 2) any civil servant of the municiplality of Amsterdam.
-They
+If access is not restricted, the documents can be accessed by category 2, any civil servant of the municipality of Amsterdam.

-If access is not restricted and the is no copyright for the document, the document can also be accessed by category 3) or anybody identified by e-mail threshold.
+If access is not restricted and there is no copyright for the document, the document can also be accessed by category 3 or anybody identified by e-mail threshold.

 With respect to copyright there is the following remark.
 Legally all drawings are protected by copyright till 70 years after publication(or death of the entitled party).